Buzznet

-BuzzNet is a photo, journal, and video-sharing social media network, currently owned by Hive Media.
-The network was owned by SpinMedia (formerly Buzz Media) from its inception until September 2016.
+BuzzNet is a photo, journal, and video-sharing pop culture news network that is currently owned by Hive Media.
+The network was owned by SpinMedia (formerly Buzz Media) from its inception until September 2016, when it was sold to Hive Media.

 Like other social networking services, Buzznet is a platform for members to share content based on their personal interests.
 Unlike other social networking services that focus primarily on messaging and profile pages, Buzznet members participate in communities that are created around ideas, events and interests, most predominantly music, celebrities, and the media.

 History

+Founding

-Buzznet.com was founded by Marc Brown, Steve Haldane, Kevin Woolery and Anthony Batt (CEO).
+The company was established in March 2003 in Los Angeles, California, by Marc Brown, Steve Haldane, Kevin Woolery and Anthony Batt (CEO).
 The site was officially launched in 2005 when the company received private funding from Anthem Venture Partners.
+Facilitating users posting their own photographs quickly, particularly camera-phone photographs from live concerts and events, from 2005 until 2008, Buzznet served as the official online community for Coachella.
 Before the end of 2005, newspapers and journalists utilized Buzznet’s photo galleries.
-Newspapers that joined Buzznet for its photo-sharing capabilities include the Houston Chronicle for Hurricane Rita coverage, the Miami Herald for Hurricane Wilma coverage, and the Biloxi, Miss.
+Newspapers that joined Buzznet for its photo-sharing capabilities included the Houston Chronicle for Hurricane Rita coverage, the Miami Herald for Hurricane Wilma coverage, and the Biloxi, Miss.
 Sun-Herald for Hurricane Katrina coverage.
+As of 2005, of the co-founders Marc Brown and Anthony Batt, Brown served as president.
+Steve Haldane was director of technology, while Rich Lee was art director.